-Skin biopsy of lesional (and sometimes nonlesional) skin confirms the diagnosis if it shows calcification of fragmented, clumped elastic fibers in the mid and lower dermis.
+Skin biopsy of lesional (and sometimes nonlesional) skin confirms the diagnosis if it shows calcification of fragmented, clumped elastic fibers in the mid and lower dermis on von Kossa staining.
 The highest yield is from biopsy of a primary lesion (papule).
 In the absence of primary lesions, punch biopsy of neck, axillary and/or antecubital fossa is recommended.
 The skin lesions are asymptomatic.
 However, affected individuals with unsightly redundant folds can undergo cosmetic surgical correction, in most cases with satisfactory wound healing.

 Although skin manifestations are most characteristic of PXE, the ocular and cardiovascular manifestations are responsible for the morbidity of the disease.
 Indeed, in some cases the skin lesions are barely visible.

-Current treatments for age-related macular degeneration (AMD), the intra-ocular injection of the anti-angiogenic drugs, Macugen, Lucentis and Avastin, are now widely used in PXE and appear to be as effective as in AMD.
-Macugen and Lucentis are FDA approved for wet AMD, and Avastin is FDA approved for colon cancer, and all are used off-label for PXE.
+Current treatments for age-related macular degeneration (AMD), the intra-ocular injection of the anti-angiogenic drugs Lucentis, Avastin, and Eylea, are now widely used in PXE and appear to be as effective as in AMD.
+Eylea and Lucentis are FDA approved drugs for wet AMD, and Avastin is FDA approved for colon cancer, and all are used off-label for PXE.